ndabAP/vue-go-example/README.md

 # Vue.js and Go example project

 Mathematical operations with Go (Golang) and Vue.js.
-See the [demo](https://vue-go-example.herokuapp.com) (you may need to wait 30 seconds).
+See the [demo](https://vue-go-example.herokuapp.com).

 ## Features